Biden’s possible India links spark genealogical frenzy

 Rowena Biden, a family member in Mumbai, insisted that they were not trying to establish any relationship.

-“We wish Mr. Joe Biden all the best for his new role as president of the USA but we are not trying to establish any connections or linkages,” she said.
+"We wish Mr. Joe Biden all the best for his new role as president of the USA but we are not trying to establish any connections or linkages," she told AFP.

 "We share a last name and that's about it," she said.